 Aetna considers transection of the auriculo-temporal nerve, zygomatico-temporal nerve, and/or other branches of the mandibular nerve or trigeminal nerve for the treatment of trigeminal neuralgia experimental and investigational because its effectiveness has not been established.

-Aetna considers percutaneous neuroablation experimental and investigational for trigeminal neuralgia.
+Aetna considers percutaneous neuroablation experimental and investigational for the treatment of trigeminal neuralgia.

 Aetna considers trigeminal nerve blocks medically necessary for refractory cases of trigeminal neuralgia.

-Aetna considers electrical stimulation of the trigeminal nerve experimental and investigational for trigeminal neuralgia.
+Aetna considers electrical stimulation of the occipital nerve or trigeminal nerve experimental and investigational for the treatment of trigeminal neuralgia.

 * Note: These peripheral procedures refer to techniques that target portions of the trigeminal nerve distal to the Gasserian ganglion or techniques that target the Gasserian ganglion itself.